29.09.2025

 Importance of Reviewing Loan Contracts Carefully

-Never sign a loan contract without carefully reading every section, especially the fine print.
-Be on the lookout for hidden fees, such as administrative fees, early repayment penalties, or fees for “processing” the loan.
-Scammers often include hidden fees in contracts to inflate the cost of the loan.
+Never sign a loan contract without reading it carefully, and be sure to check every section, especially the fine print.
+Look out for hidden fees, such as “administrative” fees, early repayment fees, or fees for “processing” the loan.
+Scammers often try to include hidden fees in the wording of their contracts in order to jack up the face value of a loan.

 Understanding the Fine Print in Loan Agreements

-What to Do If You Have Already Been Scammed
+What to Do If You Already Were Scammed

-- Freeze Your Accounts: Contact your bank or credit card company to freeze your accounts and prevent further unauthorized transactions.
+• Chill Your Accounts: Alert your bank or credit card provider to freeze your accounts and stop any more unauthorized charges.

 How to Report Loan Scams to Authorities